Why should you care?

 - Select the Performance checkbox.

-Confirm this audit is passing: Ensure text remains visible during webfont load.
+Confirm that the Ensure text remains visible during webfont load audit is passing.